Nyerguds/MobiusMapEditor/README.md

 * The smudge tool now allows setting the size in the preview window, and picking craters with a different size from the map.
 * The "MapScaleFactor" and "PreviewScaleFactor" settings in the "CnCTDRAMapEditor.exe.config" file can adjust the downscaling factor for respectively the map graphics and the preview graphics.
 Higher values will reduce quality, but will make the editor more responsive.
 By default, previews in tool windows will now use higher quality graphics than the map.
 Using a negative value will enable smooth scaling.
 (Not advised, but it's available)
 * When removing a trigger, all celltriggers and objects linking to that trigger will now get their trigger cleared.
 Before, this only happened for structures.
-* The triggers available for linking to objects and cells are now filtered out to only those triggers with an Event that can be triggered by that object type.
-This will also affect the cleanup of triggers if a trigger's Event was changed to something not compatible with the objects it was linked to.
+* The triggers available for linking to objects and cells are now filtered out to only those triggers with an Event (or Action, in RA) that can be linked to that object type.
+This will also affect the cleanup of triggers if a trigger's Event or Action was changed to something not compatible with the objects it was linked to.
-* An "Info" icon next to the trigger dropdowns in the placement tool windows will give an explanation of which trigger events work for that type.
+* An "Info" icon next to the trigger dropdowns in the placement tool windows will give an explanation of which trigger Events and Actions work for that type.
 * For celltriggers and waypoints, the item selected in the tool dropdown will now be highlighted on the map in yellow.
-* A logical default Mission is now selected when you pick a unit to place.
+* When you select a unit to place, a logical default Mission (order to execute) is now selected.
 * The Celltrigger tool will now always be enabled, even if there are no placeable triggers available.
-This way, people can still check the "Info" icon on the tool to see the requirements for placeable waypoints.
+This way, people can still check the "Info" icon on the tool to see the requirements for placeable triggers.
-* The brush size on the resource tool will now adjust itself if an incorrect (even) value is given.
+* The brush size on the resource tool will now adjust itself if an incorrect (even) value is manually entered on it.
 * Map loading validation will now also validate terrain templates, meaning corrupted maps have a much higher likelihood to give correct feedback.
+This will probably cause a lot of messages on the ghost tiles caused by the original map editor not correctly cutting out complex shapes on objects like bridges and map decorations, but those just mean your map got cleaned up to a valid state.
-* Map validation will now be done before the "Save File" dialog opens.
+* Map validation will now be done _before_ the "Save File" dialog opens.
 * Ini reading will now trim the value, like the original game does, allowing entries of the type "key = value".
-* Fixed potential crashes in the generation of map validation messages.
+* Fixed potential crashes in the generation of map validation messages (when encountering empty lines like "21=").
 * Red Alert interior theater no longer crashes when trying to show the bibs in the Smudge tool window.
 * Red Alert structures can no longer be put in an illegal state where Prebult is disabled but the rebuild priority is set to -1.
 * Fixed a crash in the RA triggers caused by the removal of the Aircraft types from the placeable objects.